 Gov. Kate Brown lifted the state's mask mandate March 12.
 The Oregon Health Authority recommends face-covering in indoor public settings for people who are unvaccinated or at higher risk for severe cases of COVID-19 due to their age or condition.
 Masks remain mandatory for people ages 5 and older in state-licensed or -certified health care facilities, including long-term care facilities.

 Learn more: Read Oregon's mask guidance.

-Learn more: Read the Pennsylvania health department's mask FAQs.
+Learn more: Read the Pennsylvania health department's COVID-19 prevention guidance.

-Gov. Henry McMaster has encouraged unvaccinated South Carolinians to mask up but did not impose a statewide mandate and issued an executive order May 11 invalidating existing local face-covering rules in several jurisdictions.
-Columbia, the state's capital and second-largest city, repealed its mask mandate in November, but surrounding Richland County still requires face-covering in indoor public spaces, regardless of vaccination status.
+Gov. Henry McMaster has encouraged unvaccinated South Carolinians to mask up but did not impose a statewide mandate and issued an executive order May 11, 2021, invalidating existing local face-covering rules in several jurisdictions.
+Columbia, the state's capital and second-largest city, repealed its indoor mask mandate in November, and a face-covering order in surrounding Richland County expired May 1.

 Learn more: Read the South Carolina health department's mask guidance.